Brad Templeton Home

 Imagine Ava, a rush-hour commuter of 2025.
 At some point she signals it's time to start her commute.
 She might do it at the same time every day, or may even schedule it the night before.
 She may also wish to leave only when "she is ready" and indicates that on her phone, though she almost always has a time window.
 More commonly she specifies when she needs to get to her destination and lets the system figure when she has to leave.

 The computer of her chosen transportation service company (public or private) is receiving these requests.
 During rush hour, it almost always notices clusters of people who are all traveling at the same time, and who share much (but usually not all) of the same route.
-Not people all going from precisely A to precisely B, but rather a group of people going from "near A" to "near B" where near is under a couple of kilometers.
+Not people all going from precisely A to precisely B, but rather a group of people whose route would go through A and through B with a zero or minimal detour.
 A look at highways and transit lines shows there are scores of people every second with a major part of their trip in common.